Why Have a Licensing Program?

 Where Can I Find a Licensed Vendor List?

-All UT System schools (except the UT Austin campus) have current approved vendor lists available on the Learfield Licensing website.
+All UT System institutions (except UT Austin) have current approved vendor lists available on the Learfield Licensing website.
 Lists update in real time, so check back frequently.

 1. Visit: http://learfieldlicensing.com/vendor-list

-2. Search the name of the school (Ex: Rio Grande Valley) and click "view"
+2. Search key words (Ex: Rio Grande Valley) and click "view"

-Once a vendor becomes licensed, royalty reporting for all UT System schools are recorded at licensing.trademarxonline.com on a quarterly basis.
-UT Austin requires a separate log-in User Name and Password that differs from the other UT campuses and is provided by 289c Apparel, Ltd.
+Once a vendor becomes licensed, royalty reporting for all UT System institutions are recorded at licensing.trademarxonline.com on a quarterly basis.
+UT Austin requires a separate User Name and Password that differs from the other UT institutions and is provided by 289c Apparel, Ltd.